pynklynn/notific8/README.md

 ## Demo page

-An interactive demo page can be found here http://willsteinmetz.net/jquery/notific8
+An interactive demo page can be found in the ./demo/ directory

 ## Features